 On a beautiful day, there is nothing like this delightful little park on the extension of First Avenue near FDR Drive.
 People really enjoy relaxing here and it is nice to see the neighborhood out and about.

-The public square at the American Copper Buildings
+The plaza at the American Copper Buildings

 Another nice place to stop and relax is St. Vartan Park, which is located between East 35th and East 36th Street between First and Second Avenue.
 The park is extremely popular with the neighborhood families so expect to see the place crowded all the time.
 The one thing I like about it there are public bathrooms that usually stay open until dusk.